egandavidpatrick-del/AutoRegisterUpdater/README.md

 - Developed and tested on Windows 11 Pro box.

 **Software Requirements**
-- Microsoft Office 365 Installed on users computer.
+- Microsoft Office 365 Installed on the users computer.

 ---
 [Back to top](#enterprise-project)